riscv-verification/RVVI/RVVI-VLG/README.md

 ### order
-- This signal contains the instruction count for the instruction being reported during a valid or trap event.
+- This signal contains the instruction count for the instruction being reported during a retirement or trap event.

 ### insn
-- This signal contains the instruction word which is at the trap or valid event.
+- This signal contains the instruction word which is at the trap or retirement event.

 ### isize
-- The size of the instruction held in insn, this should be either 2(compressed) or 4(uncompressed).
+- The size of the instruction held in `insn`, this should be either 2(compressed) or 4(uncompressed).

 ### mode
 - This signal indicates the operating mode (Machine, Supervisor, User).